Archibald Orr-Ewing

 Sir Archibald was a deputy lieutenant (D.L.) of Dunbartonshire and for Stirlingshire.
 He was a justice of the peace (J.P.) for Inverness-shire and for Stirlingshire.
 He was the Ensign-General of the Royal Company of Archers and Dean of Faculties at the University of Glasgow.

-On 27 April 1847, he married Elizabeth Lindsay Reid and they had four children:
+On 27 April 1847, he married Elizabeth Lindsay Reid and they had six children: